The BlackBerry T-Mobile marriage is finished

 BlackBerry’s fall is one of the biggest business failures in recent years.
-Its fall was further exemplified today when it was announced that the agreement between BlackBerry and T-Mobile would not be renewed.
+Its fall was further exemplified today when it was announced that the BlackBerry T-Mobile agreement would not be renewed.
 It comes as no surprise as T-Mobile stopped stocking its shelves with BlackBerry phones last year.

 It is almost unfathomable to consider that the BlackBerry ushered in the era of the smart phone and was responsible for “CrackBerry.”
 Now, it has fallen so far that phone carriers don’t want to sell the BlackBerry.
 T-Mobile will not be the last either.

-This is a classic example of a brand that believed brand loyalty could not be trumped by innovation.
+This is a classic example of a brand that believed innovation brand loyalty could not be trumped by innovation.
 I am not talking about the disruptive kind of innovation that changes everything over night like electricity, for example.
 I am talking about a consistent, steady march forward.
+BlackBerry would have been much better served by auditing its brand vision.

 When Apple launched its first iPhone, BlackBerry had an opportunity to do something then, but instead rested on the fact that businesses were buying its phones in droves and the phones were being supported by enterprise wide IT departments.
 That strategy did not seem to work out so well now.